Cinderella (Modern)

 “Of course you want to hear all about me,” he stated.

 At that moment, Cinderella noticed something glinting in the corner of her eye.
 It was a silver tray leaning against the wall.
 What she didn’t know is that the pretend servant, who as you know was really the Prince, had been given a silver tray to fill with pastries to offer the guests.
-He had set it down to move closer to some of the ladies to hear them talking.
-While he was gone, the tray was moved.
-When he returned to the spot, it was gone.
+He had set down the tray to move closer to some of the ladies to hear them talking.
+While he was gone, it was moved.
+When he returned to the spot, the tray was gone!
 He couldn’t think about listening to any more ladies.
 He must find that tray!

 Cinderella noticed a servant in the distance who seemed to be dashing about, looking for something.
 She picked up the silver tray and took it over to him.
 “Excuse me,” she said.
 “Could this be what you’re looking for?”